-DRUG AND ALCOHOL-FREE WORKPLACE
+DRUG AND ALCOHOL-FREE WORKFORCE

-All Parties of the local area will comply with the Drug-Free Workplace Act of 1988, 41 U.S.C.
+All Parties will comply with the Drug-Free Workplace Act of 1988, 41 U.S.C.
 702 et seq., and 2 CFR part 182 which require that all organizations receiving grants from any Federal agency maintain a drug-free workplace.
 The recipient must notify the awarding office if an employee of the recipient is convicted of violating a criminal drug statute.
+Failure to comply with these requirements may be cause for suspension or debarment under 2 CFR part 180, as adopted by the U.S. Department of Education at 2 CFR 3485, and the U.S. Department of Labor regulations at 29 CFR part 9.